 A. Roles of deacons

 1. Deacons coordinate the church’s support of the church members in financial need.
 Deacons participate in the collection, organization, and just distribution of money and resources specifically allocated to help the poor within the church.
-Acts 4:34-35.
+(Acts 4:34-35).

 coordinate the church’s support of widows.
 According to the principles in 1

-See 1 Timothy 3:8-13
+B. Qualifications for deacons: See 1 Timothy 3:8-13

 C. Appointment of deacons: